paragliding training center

 can easily fix.

-An expert machine shop could bore out and then fit bronze bushings in the old body but the expense would be more than a new carburetor The throttle shaft has to be perfectly aligned for the throttle plate to work correctly, especially at near closed positions.
+An expert machine shop could bore out and then fit bronze bushings in the old body but the expense would be more than purchasing a new carburetor The throttle shaft has to be perfectly aligned for the throttle plate to work correctly, especially at near closed positions.

 Your average home mechanic could probably do a repair using new bushings and epoxy.
 He would first have to drill oversized holes in the carburetor body with a drill press.
 The replacement bushings would be about 1 mm smaller than the new holes in the carburetor body.
 Next, the carburetor would be completely re-assembled with the throttle plate fully closed.
 Using (30) min epoxy, inject it with a needle around each of the new bushings.
 This would ensure that the bushings are perfectly aligned.
 It would take some skill to keep the epoxy out of the tiny holes in the throat of the carburetor.
-The question would be: would the epoxy hold up to the severe vibrations generated by the Top 80 engine?
+The question would be: Would the epoxy hold up to the severe vibrations generated by the Top 80 engine?
 It would be fun to try this when time permits.

 Purchasing a new carburetor is the easiest thing to do.